vivek3141/ml/README.md

 ## Examples
 Examples for all implemented structures can be found in `/examples`. <br>
-In this example, we will see how to learn a linear regression example.
+In this example, linear regression is used.
 <br><br>
 First, import the required modules.
 ```python